This light and eggy Italian Easter Bread, Pane di Pasqua, is slightly sweet and bursting the with the flavors of citrus and anise.

 - In a small bowl, activate yeast by mixing warm milk with the sugar until dissolved.
 Add yeast and set aside until the mixture begins to foam slightly, 5-10 min.

-- While the yeast is activating, in a large bowl, mix together 2 c all purpose flour, ¾ c white whole wheat flour, and salt.
+While the yeast is activating, in a large bowl, mix together 2 c all-purpose flour, ¾ c white whole wheat flour, and salt.
+Set aside.

-- In a small bowl, lightly beat 2 eggs.
+In a small bowl, lightly beat 2 eggs.
+Set aside.

-- In a medium bowl, whisk together orange juice and zest, beaten eggs, melted butter, and anise.
+In a medium bowl, whisk together orange juice and zest, beaten eggs, melted butter, and anise.
+Set aside.

-- Add yeast mixture and orange juice mixture to the flour, stirring until moistened.
-Add white whole wheat flour to the dough 1 tablespoon at a time, until the dough comes together.
+Add the yeast mixture and orange juice mixture to the flour, stirring until moistened.
+Add the white whole wheat flour to the dough, a little at a time, until the dough comes together.

 - Turn the dough out onto a lightly floured surface and knead 5-10 minutes, until the dough is soft and smooth.

-- Once the dough has doubled, knock back and turn the dough onto a lightly floured surface.
+Once the dough has doubled, knock it back and turn it out onto a lightly floured surface.

 - Divide the dough into 3 equal pieces and gently roll each into an 18” rope.
 (If the dough springs back on you, cover the ropes with a damp towel and let rest for 5-10 minutes to relax the gluten.
 Then try rolling them out again.)

-- Pinch one end of all three ropes together and braid loosely.
+Pinch one end of all three ropes together and braid the strands loosely.
 Shape the braid into a ring on a parchment-lined baking sheet.

 - In a small bowl, beat the final egg with 1 Tbsp of water.
 Brush the ring with the beaten egg and water.